InfiniteRasa/Rasa.NET/docs/setup.md

 -- `[Required]` makes a column "not null"
 - If no annotation exists for your use case but the changes work for MySql and Sqlite, use the OnModelCreating method in the corresponding abstract base DbContext (AuthContext).
 Examples:
 -- `.HasDefaultValue(<some value>)` sets a default value for a column
-- If the change of the model needs to distinguish between MySql and Sqlite, put it in the OnModelCreating methods of the corresponding derived DbContexts (MySqlAuthContext, SqliteAuthContext).
-Examples:
+- If the change of the model needs to distinguish between MySql and Sqlite, try to move them to the database provider specific implementations of **IDbContextPropertyModifier**

--- `.HasDefaultValueSql("CURRENT_TIMESTAMP")` sets a datetime column to use the time of insert as a default value for MySql -- `.HasDefaultValueSql("date('now'")` sets a datetime column to use the time of insert as a default value for Sqlite
+- If that does not work, put it in the OnModelCreating methods of the corresponding derived DbContexts (MySqlAuthContext, SqliteAuthContext, MySqlCharContext, SqliteCharContext, MySqlWorldContext, SqliteWorldContext).

 ## Launch the game
 If the server consoles launched correctly, you should be ready to start the game client.